 Typical Policies With A Mail Order Bed

 We like to add this section in most of our best lists because we want you to know what you’re getting yourself into.
 With online mattresses — or mail order mattresses as we’re calling them here — you will almost always get free shipping.
-The bed will almost always show up to your house in a bag/box that can fit about one ten year old kiddo or a set of professional golf clubs.
-Somehow, the brands are able to fit an entire mattress in there, however.
-And that is regardless of whether you order a queen size mattress or a twin bed.
+The bed will almost always show up to your house in a bag or box that can fit about one 10-year-old kiddo or a set of professional golf clubs inside.
+Somehow, the brands are able to fit an entire mattress in there, regardless of whether you order a queen size mattress or a twin bed.

-Once your bed is delivered via the mail, you will most often get 100 nights to try it out, if not a little longer.
+Once your bed is delivered via mail, you will most often get 100 nights to try it out, if not a little longer.
 If you take the Nectar mattress, as an example, they offer a full-year trial period with zero commitments necessary on your part.
-If you don’t want the bed during the first year you can return it for a full refund.
-The same process applies to just about every other mail order mattress, only they will have a trial period typically in the 100-120 night range.
+If you don’t want the bed during the first year, you can return it for a full refund.
+The same process applies to just about every other mail order mattress, only they will have a trial period typically in the 100-120-night range.

-As for warranties, most of the non-budget-tier brands offer a 10-year warranty, or longer.
-You should get in the habit of reading the warranties because they will dictate who/what/where/when is covered and the suitable foundations for your mattress.
-As an example, most of the mail order mattresses are compatible with standard foundations and adjustable bed frames, alike.
+As for warranties, most of the non-budget-tier brands offer a 10-year warranty or longer.
+You should get in the habit of reading the warranties because they will dictate exactly what is covered and will indicate the suitable foundations for your mattress.
+As an example, most of the mail order mattresses are compatible with standard foundations and adjustable bed frames.